sudippalash/lang-maker/README.md

-## lang-maker comes to Laravel
+## lang-maker

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads][ico-downloads]][link-downloads]

-`lang-maker` is a simple file handling package of `Laravel` that provides variety of options to deal with languages.
+`lang-maker` is a simple language handling package of `Laravel` that provides to create and modify your project's lang folder.

 ## Install